stfufane/deno-midi/README.md

 }, 1000);
 ```

-A complete example can be found in the example folder.
+Complete examples can be found in the examples folder.